nx-lr/32chars-js/README.md

 You don't have to worry too much about code size because there is a lot of repetition and only 32 characters.

-#### Can I run a minifier such as UglifyJS or Google Closure Compiler on the obfuscated output?
+#### Can I run a minifier or prettifier such as Prettier or UglifyJS on the obfuscated output?

 No for most cases, except for small inputs of probably a few thousand words.
 Since there are many tokens in the output, it would probably break your formatter or minifier or whatever is used to display your result.